samuelstaylor/NV-center-diamond/README.md

 - run each plot script for individual plots.
 - or run `nv_spectra_1d_ccd.py` for all plots.
 - See details on each plot in `2x2x2/README.md`

+NOTE:
+- $\Delta$SCF would not converge for 2x2x2, 3x3x3 supercells.
+See the attempts to get convergence in their respective directories.